-Mayor Byron W. Brown has announced that that the top prize in the Civic Innovation Eco Challenge – Powered by AT&T – has been awarded to WNY Cool Roof Project, created by Agnes Wilewicz (a partner at Hurwitz & Fine) and Jesse Farinacci (works for IBM’s Buffalo Innovation Center).
+Mayor Byron W. Brown has announced that that the top prize in the Civic Innovation Eco Challenge – Powered by AT&T – has been awarded to Buffalo Cool Roof Project, created by Agnes Wilewicz (a partner at Hurwitz & Fine) and Jesse Farinacci (works for IBM’s Buffalo Innovation Center).
 The two are both from Buffalo, and earned their undergraduate degrees from the University at Buffalo in 2003.

 Mayor Brown said that the civic app will help Buffalo to ultimately achieve elevated status as a Climate Smart City.
 The designation by New York State Energy Research and Development Authority (NYSERDA) sees these types of applications as ways for cities to combat climate change.

 “Protecting our environment and working to prevent the most severe consequences of global climate change are the most critical challenges society faces today.
 The Buffalo Cool Roof Project has the potential to become an important tool for my Administration, our residents and businesses to take climate smart action,” Mayor Brown said.
 “I congratulate Agnes and Jesse on their innovative and proactive entry.”

 Wilewicz and Farinacci said that they are thrilled to be back in Buffalo, participating in the recent resurgence – the two were awarded $7,000 (1st Place) for their Buffalo Cool Roof Project.

 “We left Buffalo after graduation to find work, but thanks to the renaissance in Buffalo under Mayor Brown’s leadership, we were very happy to move back to Buffalo around five years ago,” Farinacci said.